v The role of the IVA Supervisor

 The role of the IVA Supervisor

-For those people who are considering an IVA as a solution to a serious debt problem, there's the possibility that they will hear the term 'IVA supervisor' whilst doing their research.
+For those people who are considering proposing an IVA, there's the possibility that they will hear the term 'IVA Supervisor' whilst doing their research.

 So here's a brief explanation of the IVA Supervisor's role within the IVA process.